lolepezy/rpki-prover/doc/Cache-Cleanup.md

 Cons: More complicated.
 Needs code to introduce repositoryId and store (objectHash -> repositoryId) mapping.
 Can cause delete-re-add kind of bevavior for sloppily maintained repositories.

+So far, the planned implementation is the "option 1".

 ## VRP cache

 - Clean up all previous VRPs in cache whenever the new version is completed.